-I am an Assistant Professor at the Department of Information Management, Peking University, China.
-Before joining Peking University, I was a research fellow at the Center for Science of Science and Innovation (CSSI), Northwestern Institute on Complex Systems (NICO), and the Kellogg School of Management, Northwestern University working with Dr. Dashun Wang.
+I am an Assistant Professor in Data Science at the Department of Information Management, Peking University, China.
+Before joining Peking University, I was a research fellow at the Center for Science of Science and Innovation, Northwestern Institute on Complex Systems, and the Kellogg School of Management, Northwestern University.
 I am doing research in the application aspect of big data analytics, with a particular focus on scholarly data mining.
-Specifically, my research endeavors to elucidate the process of knowledge diffusion, the analysis of scholarly networks and their variants, and bibliometric indicators for research assessment.
-I have an undergraduate degree in information management and system from Peking University, an M.S. in data science, and a Ph.D. in informatics from Indiana University.
-At Indiana, I was supervised by Bill & Lewis Suit Professor Ying Ding.
+Specifically, my research endeavors to elucidate the process of knowledge diffusion, the analysis of scholarly networks and their variants, and bibliometric indicators for research assessment, with an emphasis on issues of diversity, equity, and inclusion.
+I aim to understand the social dimensions of the global scientific ecosystem by leveraging massive datasets, computational techniques, and social theories.